isha2345/CloudAssignment2/README.md

    ```
  - Step four: Dockerfile is used for running the API.
    - To build the docker image, run the following command:

      ```
      docker build -t rest-api-app .
      ```
    - To run the docker image, run the following command:

      ```
      docker run -p 5000:5000 rest-api-app
      ```
+ - Step five: Dockerfile.test consists of tests for the API.
+   - To build the docker image, run the following command:

+     ```
+     docker build -f Dockerfile.test -t rest-api-app-test .
+     ```
+   - To run the docker image, run the following command:

+     ```
+     docker run --rm rest-api-app-test
+     ```